We’re All Vulnerable When We Tell the Truth

 Each writer will try to make sense of the moon through their writing.
 It’s descriptive of emotions, thoughts, and actions that closely resemble the moon, but are still only the moon in the writer’s eyes.
 Anyone else living at the time would describe the events from their perspective.

-So there’s always the danger of writing the memoir and having family, friends and associates saying that isn’t how it was.
-Their perceptions of the events will be filtered through their emotions, thoughts and perspectives.
+So there’s always the danger of writing the memoir and having family, friends, and associates saying that isn’t how it was.
+Their perceptions of the events will be filtered through their emotions, thoughts, and perspectives.

 Scared to Write Your Truth?
 Don’t Be

-For the past twenty-eight years, I’ve been a different person.
+For the past twenty-nine years, I’ve been a different person.
 I’m someone in recovery from substance abuse.
-Recovery has forced me to reflect, remember and review my life.
+Recovery has forced me to reflect, remember. and review my life.
 I also opened and ran an award-winning recovery home for women from 1990-2011.
 Those years fostered an appreciation for the power of reflective writing and memoir.
 About a year ago, I was encouraged to chronicle my addiction, recovery and opening the women’s house.

 As I’m writing, I see the transformations and common appeal, not just for people in recovery, but for anyone who has a dream.
 It’s the conflicts, discouraging stigmas of society, overcoming obstacles, and finding a purpose.